Nexai-net/democrite/README.md

 - [ ] **IHostBuilder** integration to allow configuration on existing application.
 - [ ] Load **Definition**, sequence, signals, triggers, ... from an external source like databases using the design pattern strategy through IProviderSource
 - [ ] Configure trigger input source from an external service (support of pick mode)
-- [ ] Add method to reference the agent assembly in the system to be sure this one is loaded by orleans.
+- [ ] Add method to reference the vgrain assembly in the system to be sure this one is loaded by orleans.

 ## Versions